JonasMok/time_series_patient_numbers_ex/README.md

 This repositoy register the main results obtained during a explatory exercise of forecasting using R. I applied time series methods to identify any pattern in the data of a local walk-in health centre.
 Then, I selected the best models to predict the number of patients.
 The original exercise was part of an assingment that I have done during my MSc course.

 ## Getting Started
 It is necessary to download the dataset avaliable in this repository: [TimeSeries_example](TimeSeries_example.xlsx).
 This file is a fictional dataset built to practise time series methods.
+The period cover by dataset is from 01/04/15 to 31-03-19.

 ### Prerequisites